fluencelabs/cli/docs/configs/README.md

 Defines project's secret keys that are used only in the scope of this particular Fluence project.
 You can manage project's keys using commands from `fluence key` group of commands
 ## [workers.yaml](./workers.md)

-Defines which workers to host on which peer IDs
+Defines workers and what they consist of.
+Currently worker includes a set of services that you want to deploy on a particular peer
 ## [hosts.yaml](./hosts.md)

 Defines which workers to host on which peer IDs